EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 The request was successfull.

 #### Display a record
 The response variable also contains the actual result of the request in JSON format.
-To display the first record, do the following:
+In this case, the result is all the records from the repository.
+To extract the first record, do the following:
 ```python
 >>> import json
 >>> result = json.loads(r.text)